Macklemore: 2000–2008: The Language of My World

 In 2000, Haggerty recorded a mixtape titled Open Your Eyes under the name Professor Macklemore, which he distributed himself and released on October 21, 2000.
 Haggerty dropped "Professor" from his name and began working on his first official full-length album, called The Language of My World.
 The album was released on January 1, 2005, with its lead single, "Love Song", being announced the same day.
 "Love Song" featured singer Evan Roman, and was produced by Budo, who would later go on to produce several more tracks for Macklemore.

 In 2006, Haggerty first met his future collaborator Ryan Lewis.
 Lewis, who would go on to release two albums with Haggerty as Macklemore & Ryan Lewis, spent a few years working on Macklemore's promotion as a photographer.
 The two musicians would soon become good friends but would not formalize their collaborative efforts until 2009.
 In the meantime, Macklemore kept busy as a solo artist, appearing on The Physics's song "Good" in 2009, as well as performing at the Seattle major arts and music festival Bumbershoot in 2006, 2009, and 2011.

-Macklemore's second mixtape, The Unplanned Mixtape, was released on September 7, 2009.
-It would later reach No. 7 on the iTunes Hip Hop chart.
+Macklemore's second mixtape, The Unplanned Mixtape, was released on September 7, 2009, reaching No. 7 on the iTunes Hip Hop chart.
 The mixtape was accompanied by the singles "The Town" and "And We Danced", the latter of which featured singer Ziggy Stardust.
 "The Town" was later remixed by Sabzi of the Blue Scholars.

 2009–2017: Career with Ryan Lewis

-In 2009, Macklemore and Ryan Lewis formalized the collaboration as a duo Macklemore & Ryan Lewis.
+In 2009, Macklemore and Ryan Lewis formalized their collaboration as the duo Macklemore & Ryan Lewis.
 They released the EP The VS. EP.
 They also released "Irish Celebration" in December 2009 in anticipation of the release of The Vs. EP.
 In March 2010, the duo released "Stay At Home Dad", a track that "didn't quite make" Vs. In October 2010, they created the VS. Redux EP.
 Macklemore used his experience with substance abuse to create the mixtape's song "Otherside", which samples the Red Hot Chili Peppers song of the same title.
-On April 8, 2011, Macklemore and Ryan Lewis performed the song at the 2011 Mariners Opening Day in-front of a sold-out crowd of nearly 48,000 attendees.
-"Wings" was released on January 21, 2011, followed by "Can't Hold Us" featuring Ray Dalton on August 16, 2011.
-In February 2011, Macklemore and producer Ryan Lewis kicked off a multi-city tour in Seattle, which included three sold-out shows at the Showbox at the Market music venue.
+On April 8, 2011, Macklemore and Ryan Lewis performed the song at the 2011 Mariners Opening Day in front of a sold-out crowd of nearly 48,000 attendees.
+"Wings" was released on January 21, 2011, followed by "Can't Hold Us" (featuring Ray Dalton) on August 16, 2011.
+In February 2011, Macklemore and Lewis kicked off a multi-city tour in Seattle, which included three sold-out shows at the Showbox at the Market music venue.
 That same year, the rapper appeared at many U.S. music festivals, including Bumbershoot, Outside Lands, Lollapalooza, Rock the Bells, Soundset, Sasquatch, and Bonnaroo.